Diffusion of relativistic charged particles and field lines in isotropic turbulence: I. Numerical simulations: Introduction

 Applying QLT to slab turbulence, where the wavevector $\vct{k} \parallel \vct{B}_0$, the pitch-angle diffusion coefficient vanishes for pitch-angles close to $90^{\circ}$.
-This is known as the $90^{\circ}$ problem~\cite{1975RvGSP..13..547V}.
-The parallel mean free path, $\lambda_{\parallel}$, which is proportional to the inverse of the pitch-angle diffusion coefficient, however, remains finite if the turbulence spectrum is not too steep~\cite{2009ASSL..362.....S}.
-For isotropic turbulence, instead, $\lambda_{\parallel}$ diverges~\cite{2006JPhG...32..809T}.
+This is known as the $90^{\circ}$ problem~\citep{1975RvGSP..13..547V}.
+The parallel mean free path, $\lambda_{\parallel}$, which is proportional to the inverse of the pitch-angle diffusion coefficient, however, remains finite if the turbulence spectrum is not too steep~\citep{2009ASSL..362.....S}.
+For isotropic turbulence, instead, $\lambda_{\parallel}$ diverges~\citep{2006JPhG...32..809T}.
 Various modifications of QLT have been suggested to cure this problem.
-(See Ref.~\cite{2020SSRv..216...23S} for a recent review.)
-The most promising suggestions are dynamical turbulence~\cite{2006JPhG...32.1045T} and non-linear theories~\cite{2009ASSL..362.....S}, both of which lead to a broadening of the resonance condition and can hence cure the vanishing of the pitch-angle diffusion coefficient.
+(See \citet{2020SSRv..216...23S} for a recent review.)
+The most promising suggestions are perhaps dynamical turbulence~\citep{2006JPhG...32.1045T}, non-linear theories~\citep{2009ASSL..362.....S}, and interactions with magnetic mirrors \citep{cesarsky1973,felice2001}.
+Both dynamical turbulence and non-linear theories lead to a broadening of the resonance condition and can hence cure the vanishing of the pitch-angle diffusion coefficient.
+Interactions with magnetic mirrors, on the other hand, introduce a critical value of the pitch-angle below which the effect of magnetic mirroring due to modes of long wavelength becomes more dominant than gyro-resonant interactions and, thus, allow for a finite value of the pitch-angle diffusion coefficient around $90^{\circ}$.
 Transport in the perpendicular direction, however, is a different matter altogether.
 It is believed that it depends both on the transport of particles along field lines as well as the transport of the field lines itself.
-For the composite turbulence models popular in the space science communities, various theories have been developped~\cite{BAM-model,2003ApJ...590L..53M,2004ApJ...616..617S}.
-See again Ref.~\cite{2020SSRv..216...23S} for an account of successes and failures of such theories.
+For the composite turbulence models popular in the space science communities, various theories have been developped~\citep{BAM-model,2003ApJ...590L..53M,2004ApJ...616..617S}.
+See again \citet{2020SSRv..216...23S} for an account of successes and failures of such theories.